This year’s STEPS Summer School on Pathways to Sustainability takes place on 15-26 May 2017.

 Through a mix of lectures, walks, discussions and public events, participants challenge the STEPS team and each other on questions of science, society and development.

-Achim Steiner, director of the Oxford Martin School at the University of Oxford, will deliver this year’s lecture.
+Achim Steiner, former Under-Secretary General of the UN and Executive Director of UNEP, and now director of the Oxford Martin School at the University of Oxford, will deliver this year’s lecture.

 The lecture will be held on the evening of 15 May on the Sussex University campus, and be followed by a drinks reception to which all attending the lecture are welcome.
 Attendance is free of charge and no registration is necessary.
 Further details will be released nearer the time of the lecture.